Introduction

 none (overseas lands of France)

-- cabinet
+- Cabinet

 - Council of Ministers approved by the Assembly from a list of its members submitted by the president

-- chief of state
+- Chief of state

-- French president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); high commissioner appointed by the French president on the advice of the French Ministry of Interior; French Polynesia president indirectly elected by Assembly of French Polynesia for a 5-year term (no term limits)
+- French president directly elected by absolute-majority popular vote in 2 rounds, if needed, for a 5-year term (eligible for a second term); high commissioner appointed by the French president on the advice of the French Ministry of Interior; French Polynesia president indirectly elected by Assembly of French Polynesia for a 5-year term (no term limits)

-- head of government
+- Head of government

 - President of French Polynesia Moetai BROTHERSON (since 12 May 2023)

-- two red horizontal bands encase a wide white band in a 1:2:1 ratio; centered on the white band is a disk with a blue and white wave pattern depicting the sea on the lower half and a gold and white ray pattern depicting the sun on the upper half; a Polynesian canoe rides on the wave pattern; the canoe has a crew of five represented by five stars that symbolize the five island groups; red and white are traditional Polynesian colors
+- <strong>description:</strong> two horizontal red bands flank a wide white band in a 1:2:1 ratio; centered on the white band is a disk with a blue-and-white wave pattern depicting the sea on the lower half and a gold-and-white ray pattern depicting the sun on the upper half; a stylized red Polynesian canoe on the disk has a crew of five, represented by five stars <br><br><strong>meaning: </strong>the stars symbolize the five island groups; red and white are traditional Polynesian colors

 - note

-- note: identical to the red-white-red flag of Tahiti, the largest and most populous of the islands in French Polynesia, but which has no emblem in the white band; the flag of France is used for official occasions
+- <strong>note 1:</strong> similar to the red-white-red flag of Tahiti, the largest and most populous of the French Polynesian islands, but the Tahitian flag has no emblem on the white band<br><br><strong>note 2:</strong> the flag of France is used for official occasions

 parliamentary democracy (Assembly of French Polynesia); an overseas collectivity of France